 It is more than happy to go on a long walk, and you should be looking at a minimum of 30 minutes a day.

-They also require a reasonable amount of mental stimulation on a regular basis as well, so take them on a variety of walks in order to keep their interest levels high.
+They also require a reasonable amount of mental stimulation regularly as well, so take them on a variety of walks to keep their interest levels high.

 They do have a low prey instinct, so they should be able to be walked off the leash.

 The general health of the German Spitz is pretty good compared to most breeds, but they are certainly not immune to every single disease.